WiiZARDD/CoD_Maya_Tools_Working/README.md

     <b>[EXAMPLE: C:\Users\ryan\Documents\maya\2022\scripts\]</b>

 <p align="center">
-⑶ Open Maya and you should be all good!
+⑶ Open Maya and you should be good.

 #  ‍